I am a postdoctoral researcher at the Center for Opioid Epidemiology and Policy, led by Magdalena Cerdá and located in

 I received my joint PhD in Health Services Organization & Policy and Sociology from the University of Michigan in May 2020.
-I was a predoctoral trainee at Michigan’s Population Studies Center in the Institute for Social Research.
+I was an NIA-funded predoctoral trainee at Michigan’s Population Studies Center in the Institute for Social Research.

 Prior to graduate school, I studied the cognitive and social dimensions of climate change, first as a DAAD Scholar at Berlin’s Max Planck Institute for Human Development, and then as a Henry Luce Scholar at Vietnam’s Ministry of Science and Technology.